t-affeldt/minetest_moon_phase/README.md

 You can also set the default texture style for all players.
 You can choose between the same options as with the ``/set_moonstyle`` command.

 ## LICENSE
-All source code is licensed under GNU LESSER GENERAL PUBLIC LICENSE version 3.
+All source code is written by me and licensed under GNU LESSER GENERAL PUBLIC LICENSE version 3.
 You can find a copy of that license in the repository.

 ## Media
-All moon textures marked as "classic" are made by me.
-You can use them under a CC0 license.
+All moon textures marked as "classic" are made by Cap for this mod and usable under a *CC BY-SA (3.0)* license.

 All included "realistic" moon textures are resized versions of graphics from *NASA's Scientific Visualization Studio* by [Ernie Wright](https://svs.gsfc.nasa.gov/cgi-bin/search.cgi?person=1059).
-These images are part of the Public Domain as CC-BY-SA 3.0.
+These images are part of the Public Domain as *CC BY-SA 3.0*.
 You can access the entire (high resolution) album on [their website](https://svs.gsfc.nasa.gov/4769#28564).
 See [NASA's media guidelines](https://www.nasa.gov/multimedia/guidelines/index.html) for more information on licensing.